-The department maintains a small staff of 24 full-time equivalent (FTE) positions and 10 temporary grant (TGE) positions.
+The department maintains a small staff of 24 full-time equivalent (FTE) positions and 7.5 temporary grant (TGE) positions.
 In this manner, senior leaders keep in close contact with all mid-level management and line staff, maintaining an open-door policy.
 Here again, the agency director has led by example.
-Each staff member is challenged to be innovative and bring ideas for change to the EMT, as well as those areas of opportunity for change.
+Each staff member is challenged to be innovative and bring ideas for mission accomplishment to the EMT, as well as those areas of opportunity to accomplish strategic objectives.
 Each is tasked with offering resolutions for any given problem.
-Any given resolution may result in a strategic objective change during the course of the year.
+Resolution may result in a strategic objective change during the course of the year.